 Technological revolutions have become a norm in this era of innovation.
-Big data and Analytics have been a crucial part of many of this decade’s advancements.
+Big data and analytics have been a crucial part of many of this decade’s advancements.
 But how is big data affecting the ever-so-important field of Artificial Intelligence (AI)?

 To understand this better, let’s first look into what big data and AI are at their roots and why you should learn big data and AI this year.

-Big Data: It is nothing but a collection of large data sets.
+It is nothing but a collection of large data sets.
 This data may be structured or unstructured and can be used to analyze different patterns and trends like human interactions and behavior.

 So, the question at hand here is: How does an autonomous, self-thinking system work?

-AI involves analysis of a large amount of data by a machine.
+AI involves the analysis of a large amount of data by a machine.
 Several complex algorithms modified by the system over time work with this data and push the system towards the necessary steps to achieve a given result.
 It is not that different from Natural Intelligence seen in sentient beings if you give it a thought.

 Now that you have a basic understanding of what is AI, let’s see how this extensive technological field is being influenced by big data and why you should learn big data and AI this year.

-As of last year, most machine learning systems employed a sample dataset which was tried and tested by the developers of the machine.
+As of last year, most machine learning systems employed a sample dataset that was tried and tested by the developers of the machine.
 While this approach got great results, machines were limited to very little data when compared to what the scenarios demanded.

 With big data in the game, you don’t really have to devote time to collect or generate this sample data.
 This is because big data almost always account for all the data you are working with, bringing in sets that would have otherwise been discarded because of limited resources.
 Moreover, machines will not be limited to a fixed dataset.
 Instead, you can use real-life, real-time datasets to “teach” the machine as to how it can achieve the given goals.